Home ยป Recipes ยป Cheesecake

 Add sour cream and mix until combined.
 Scrape the sides of the bowl frequently to prevent lumps.
 Add eggs one at a time, mixing just until combined to avoid overmixing.
 Stir in vanilla extract, salt, and Kahlua if using.

-Grease the sides of the springform pan.
-Pour one-third of the cheesecake batter over the baked crust.
-Quickly dip each ladyfinger into cooled espresso or coffee, turning once without soaking, and arrange them over the batter.
-Pour another third of the batter on top, then repeat with another layer of dipped ladyfingers.
-Finish by pouring the remaining batter over the top.
+I grease the sides of the springform pan, then pour about one-third of the cheesecake batter over the baked crust.
+I quickly dip each ladyfinger into the cooled espresso, turning it once without soaking, and arrange them in a single layer over the batter.
+I pour another third of the batter on top, repeat with a second layer of dipped ladyfingers, and finish by covering everything with the remaining batter.

-Bake the cheesecake in a 325ยบF oven for about 70 minutes, or until the edges are set and the center has a slight jiggle.
-Turn off the oven and leave the cheesecake inside for 1 hour.
-Remove and refrigerate for at least 6 hours before removing the springform ring.
+I bake the cheesecake at 325ยบF for about 70 minutes, until the edges are set and the center still has a slight jiggle.
+I then turn off the oven and let it sit inside for an hour so it cools gradually, which helps prevent cracks.
+After that, I refrigerate it for at least 6 hours before removing the springform ring.

 Once the cheesecake has fully chilled, spread the mascarpone frosting over the top, smoothing it with a spatula.
 Dust the surface with cocoa powder for a classic tiramisu finish.
 You can also add a sprinkle of instant espresso powder.